 - Gas prices

 When it comes to working out the monthly target, I also factor in the number of weeks holiday that I want to take each year.
 I want to take four weeks off, so that means I’m only working 48 weeks of the year.
 I need to make enough each month to allow me to do that, so the target tends to be a little higher to make sure I can put money into the savings to factor each month’s spending.
+Go here for a guide on how to open a checking account.

 You’ll also need to factor in any other income that your household has and the size of your family.
 We have a four-person household and two incomes.
 This can allow my target to drop a little since I can factor in my husband’s income for other household costs.
 However, I still want to make sure everything is covered and often keep the target higher just in case something happens to one of our incomes.
 I have money in savings to help.
+We pay mortgage so we chose the best lender.
+The Texas Mortage Pros offer a variety of financing options for these home types, including fha loans, to qualifying homebuyers and homeowners looking to purchase or refinance manufactured homes on owned land in the state of texas.

 What should your monthly target be as a work at home mom?
 I wish I could tell you it should be X amount, but it depends on all your outgoings.